Fashion Row

-Fashion Row is a 1923 American silent drama film directed by Robert Z. Leonard and starring Mae Murray in a dual role, Earle Foxe, and Freeman Wood.
+Fashion Row is a lost 1923 American silent drama film directed by Robert Z. Leonard and starring Mae Murray in a dual role, Earle Foxe, and Freeman Wood.
 The film involves two Russian sisters emigrate to America.
 One tries to hide her peasant origins and rises in high society, while the other remains closer to her roots.

 Plot

 As described in a film magazine review, Russian Olga Farinova becomes a famous actress in New York City.
 Under the pretense of being of noble birth, she weds a young millionaire.
 When her sister Zita arrives, she is at first disowned by Olga.
 A message declaring that Zita is ill lures Olga to the East Side.
 Olga is trapped there by an old suitor seeking revenge, shot, and dies in her husband's embrace.
 Zita is then adopted by the millionaire's family.

 Cast

+Preservation

+With no holdings located in archives, Fashion Row is considered a lost film.